ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo apt install python3-testresources python3 -m pip install tensorflow-gpu==1.15
 ```
-To check the successful installation, type:
+To check the successful gpu version installation, type:
 ```
 python3
 import tensorflow as tf
+tf.test.is_gpu_available()
 ```
 To know the version & directory where tensorflow is located, run:
 ```